Salazar99/Slam/README.md

 ```

 ## Automatically generating a configuration file
-To simplify the creation of a new test, EX-HARM is capable of generating a sample configuration file using the variables found in the trace.
+To simplify the creation of a new test, SLAM is capable of generating a sample configuration file using the variables found in the trace.
 The user might want to modify the generated configuration file to adapt it to her/his needs.

 For csv:
 ```
-./ex-harm --csv trace.csv --conf path/to/newConfig.xml --generate-config
+./slam --csv trace.csv --conf path/to/newConfig.xml --generate-config
 ```

- EX-HARM will create the configuration file on the path given as argument.
+ SLAM will create the configuration file on the path given as argument.

 #  The configuration file
  It is recommended to always start from an automatically generated configuration file (using the --generate-config option).